Alvin-progg/educoreGUI/OOP_AND_PYTHON_CONCEPTS.md

 # EduCore Project: OOP and Advanced Python Concepts

 ## Overview
-This document outlines the Object-Oriented Programming (OOP) concepts and advanced Python features used in the EduCore Academic Management System project.
+This document outlines the Object-Oriented Programming (OOP) concepts and advanced Python features used in the EduCore Academic Management System v2.0 project with Authentication and QR Code features.

 ---